haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/restraints_cli.md

 This CLI holds multiple sub-commands, listed and explained below:
-- [calc_accessibility](#calc-accessibility): Compute solvent accessible resiudes from an input PDB file.
+- [calc_accessibility](#calc-accessibility): Compute solvent-accessible residues from an input PDB file.
-- [passive_from_active](#passive-form-active): Generates a list of solvent accessible residues near a list of resiudes.
+- [passive_from_active](#passive-form-active): Generates a list of solvent-accessible residues near a list of residues.
 - [active_passive_to_ambig](#active-passive-to-ambig): Generates a ambiguous/unambiguous restraints file from two *active/passive* residue selections.
 - [restrain_bodies](#restrain-bodies): Generates restraints within the same chain.
-Useful when chain breaks are present or multiple proteins are defined as single chain.
+Useful when chain breaks are present or multiple proteins are defined as a single chain.
 - [z_surface_restraints](#z-surface-restraints): Generates surfaces and restraints selected residues to it.
-- [validate_tbl](#validate-tbl): Validate the content of a ambiguous/unambiguous restraints file.
+- [validate_tbl](#validate-tbl): Validate the content of an ambiguous/unambiguous restraints file.

 ## Calc Accessibility

-Given a pdb file, `calc_accessibility` will calculate the relative accessibility of the side chains and return a list of surface exposed residues.
+Given a PDB file, `calc_accessibility` will calculate the relative accessibility of the side chains and return a list of surface-exposed residues.

-Nucleic acids bases are considered to be always accessible.
+Nucleic acid bases are considered to be always accessible.

 This command is particularly useful when little interface information is available for one biomolecule and one wants to identify (and then target) all the surface exposed residues on a certain protein.